Wasdubya/x64dbgMCP/README.md

 - cmake --build build --target all_plugins --config Release

 **---TIP---**

-use the --target all_plugins argument to specify both x32 and x64, otherwise use -A flag to distinguish between either x64 or Win32 build.
+Use the --target all_plugins argument to specify both x32 and x64, otherwise use -A flag to distinguish between either x64 or Win32 build.
 For example 32 bit build would be:
 - cmake -S . -B build32  -A Win32 -DBUILD_BOTH_ARCHES=OFF
 - cmake --build build32 --config Release